-- Effective use of administration accounts
+- Correct use of admin accounts

-- Assigning NTFS (New Technology File System) and SMB (Server Message Block) authorizations
+- Assigning NTFS and SMB authorizations

-- Optimal firewall settings
+- Optimal firewall setup

 - Safe RDP access

-- Recommend AntiVirus (AV) tools selection and configuration
+- Recommend AntiVirus tools selection and configuration

 - Split permission architecture for backup integrity

-CryptoLocker ushered in the modern era of crypto-ransomware in 2013, and the damage caused by the many versions of ransomware is estimated at billions of dollars annually, more than doubling every other year.
-Famous examples include WannaCry, and NotPetya.
-Recent headline variants like Ryuk, DoppelPaymer and Cerber are more complex and have wreaked more damage than older strains.
-Even if your backup/recovery processes permit your business to recover your ransomed files, you can still be hurt by exfiltration, where stolen documents are made public.
-Because additional variants of ransomware crop up daily, there is no certainty that conventional signature-matching anti-virus filters will block a new attack.
-If threat does appear in an email, it is important that your users have been taught to identify phishing techniques.
-Your last line of defense is a sound process for scheduling and retaining offsite backups and the deployment of dependable recovery tools.
+The ransomware variant CryptoLocker ushered in the modern era of crypto-ransomware in 2013, and the monetary losses attributed to by different strains of ransomware is said to be billions of dollars annually, roughly doubling every other year.
+Notorious attacks are WannaCry, and Petya.
+Recent high-profile variants like Ryuk, DoppelPaymer and Spora are more sophisticated and have caused more havoc than earlier strains.
+Even if your backup/recovery processes enable you to restore your encrypted files, you can still be hurt by so-called exfiltration, where stolen data are made public (known as "doxxing").
+Because additional variants of ransomware are launched every day, there is no guarantee that traditional signature-based anti-virus tools will detect a new malware.
+If an attack does show up in an email, it is important that your end users have been taught to identify social engineering tricks.
+Your ultimate protection is a sound scheme for scheduling and retaining remote backups plus the deployment of dependable restoration platforms.